gast04/gast04.github.io/_posts/2020-11-08-dl-resolve-attack.md

 ___
 # return-to-dl-resolve ?

-This technique is pretty nice as it independent of the used libc version and it doesnt need a leak, all it requires is a `ROPchain` and a memory location where we can write to.
+This technique is pretty nice as it is independent of the used libc version and it doesnt need a leak, all it requires is a `ROPchain` and a memory location where we can write to.

-To exploit it we are going to resolve the `execvp` function, we achieve this by creating all structs needed by the dynamic linker to resolve this function, and after it resolved it will immediatelly call it.
+To exploit it we are going to resolve the `execvp` function, we achieve this by creating all structs needed by the dynamic linker to resolve this function, and after it is resolved it will call it.

 We need:
 * forge structs: JMPREL-entry, SYMTAB-entry, STRTAB-entry